COALAIP/specs/README.md

         "@type": "Date",
         "@value": "2017-01-01"
     },
-    "source": { "/": "<hash pointing to a Copyright>" },
+    "rightsOf": { "/": "<hash pointing to a Copyright>" },
     "license": { "/": "<hash pointing to a license>" }
 }
 ```

-In our transformation, it is important to highlight that every `Right` must include a `source` (or
+In our transformation, it is important to highlight that every `Right` shall include a `rightsOf` (or
-equivalent) property that links it to an enabling `Copyright` or parent `Right`.
+equivalent) property that links it to an enabling `Right` of `rightType: Copyright`.
 With use on an
-immutable ledger in mind, the `source` property implements support for `lcc:SourceRight`s–albeit in
+immutable ledger in mind, the `rightsOf` property implements support for `lcc:SourceRight`s–albeit in
-a "backwards" relation in comparison to the RRM's definition–a `Right` containing a `source`
+a "backwards" relation in comparison to the RRM's definition–a `Right` containing a `rightsOf`
 property is the derivation while the pointed-to entity is the `lcc:SourceRight`.

 #### Copyright Semantics

-Although RRM `Right`s are capable of representing both full copyrights as well as derived licenses
+RRM `Rights` are capable of representing both full Copyright as well as derived licenses.
+As Copyright,
-to `Creation`s, we split these two concepts into different entities to better represent them within
-distributed ledgers.
-We base the structure of the `Copyright` entity on the `Right` entity's, but as
-only a subset of the `Right`'s properties pertain to `Copyright`s (e.g. "territory", "validFrom",
-etc.), we do not require implementations to subtype `Copyright`s from `Right`s.
-However,
-semantically, and for the purposes of discussion, we treat `Copyright`s as a subtype of `Right`s.
+we define the original group of rights assigned to a creator (or creators) by law.
+In the last
+paragraph, we introduced the property `rightType`.
+It can be used to describe either a license with
-Similarly to `Right`s, we propose that `Copyright`s be stored on decentralized ledgers for
+`rightType: License` or a Copyright with `rightType: Copyright`.
+Similarly to `Right`s, we propose
+that Rights of `rightType: Copyright`s be stored on decentralized ledgers for maintaining ownership and
-maintaining ownership and provenance.
+provenance.

 We propose: